Yan Qing: Water Margin

-Role in securing amnesty for Liangshan

 Song Jiang, the leader of the outlaws, wants to obtain an imperial amnesty for Liangshan so that they could serve the Song Empire.
-Upon learning that Emperor Huizong is secretly seeing the courtesan Li Shishi, he sends Yan Qing to contact her in the imperial capital Dongjing and ask her to set up a meeting between him and the monarch.
+Upon learning that Emperor Huizong is secretly seeing the Gējì Li Shishi, he sends Yan Qing to contact her in the imperial capital Dongjing and ask her to set up a meeting between him and the monarch.
 Li Shishi, however, is infatuated with the dashing and handsome Yan and tries to seduce him.
 But he pretends to be oblivious to her hints and instead makes her agree to be his sworn sister.

 One night, when the emperor visits Li Shishi, he is surprised to find Yan Qing in her chamber.
 Li introduces him as her cousin.
 After entertaining the emperor with some ballads, Yan tells the monarch he knows the Liangshan outlaws and relays their wish for an amnesty.
 At Li Shishi's insistence, the emperor writes an edict that grants Yan immunity from the law.
 He also promises to consider pardoning Liangshan.
 After that, Yan Qing and Dai Zong visit Grand Marshal Su Yuanjing, who agrees to put in a good word for Liangshan.

-Campaigns

 Following the amnesty for Liangshan, Yan Qing participates in the campaigns against the Liao invaders and rebel forces in Song territory, which the outlaws are ordered to undertake to atone for their crimes.

 Yan Qing makes many contributions, chief of which is the sabotage on the rebel force of Fang La after infiltrating it with Chai Jin, who insinuated himself into Fang's confidence disguised as a businessman.
 As the surviving heroes return to Dongjing for rewards, Yan Qing senses that hostile forces in the court would cause them harm.
 He slips away one night amid the return trip, leaving a poem for Song Jiang saying that he does not covet glory.
-Legend has it that he finds Li Shishi and they live together in anonymity for the rest of their lives.
+Legend has it that he finds Li Shishi, and together they live in anonymity for the rest of their lives.

+Other literatures

+In Qian Cai's The Complete Tale of Yue Fei, Yan Qing serves as the king of She Mountain in Haiyan County.
+Emperor Gaozong of Song, fleeing from Jin Wuzhu, boarded a ship and sailed out to sea, only to be captured by small-time bandits at She Mountain.
+Upon learning it was the Song Emperor, Yan Qing ordered them bound and executed, but he was angrily rebuked and cursed by Li Gang, who was protecting the emperor.
+Yan Qing then sent the emperor and his ministers back into the sea, leaving them to their own devices.